Harvard Square: Transformation

 The student co-op, the Harvard/MIT Cooperative Society ("The Coop"), founded in 1882, is now managed by Barnes & Noble, though it is still overseen by a board elected by its membership of Harvard and MIT students and staff.
 Schoenhof's Foreign Books is owned by the French Éditions Gallimard.
 Major bookstores Paperback Booksmith, Reading International, and Barilari Books had closed by the end of the 1990s.
 WordsWorth Books at 30 Brattle Street closed in 2004, after 29 years as a fixture in the Square.
 In the same year, the famous Grolier Poetry Bookshop announced that it would be sold (although it survived under new management).
 Globe Corner Bookstore converted to an exclusively online business, serving its last walk-in customer on July 4, 2011.

 Following national trends, the former Harvard Trust Company has been absorbed into the national Bank of America through a series of mergers.
 Several establishments remain as longstanding, locally-run businesses with unique styles.
 Examples include Leavitt & Peirce tobacconists (est. 1883), Laflamme Barber Shop (est. 1898), Harvard Book Store (est. 1932), Cardullo's Gourmet Shoppe (est. 1950), Charlie's Kitchen (est. 1951), the Brattle Theater (est. 1953), the Hong Kong Chinese restaurant (est. 1954), Club Passim (est. 1958), Café Pamplona (est. 1959), Mr. Bartley's Burger Cottage (est. 1960), Million Year Picnic comics (est. 1970), Algiers Coffee House (est. 1970), and Grendel's Den (est. 1971).

+A small sunken seating area next to the subway headhouse, known as "the Pit", became a performance space for street performers and a gathering place for punks and other alternative subcultures in the 1980s and 1990s; the area was demolished in 2025 in order to improve Harvard Square's accessibility.